Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities: Background Related Work

 Post-event feedback is crucial for preventing future incidents, and in this regard, social media data plays a pivotal role.
 The system for situational awareness can be enhanced by integrating feedback from the crowd and information related to the crisis that comes from social media.
 For example, in a system known as the HADRian, social media data was scrutinized after the Boston Marathon bombing in April 2013 to identify any unexploded or additional bombs\cite{ulicny2013situational}.
 Another example is Ushahidi, which is a versatile data collection, management, and visualization tool that enables data collection from multiple sources such as SMS, email, web, Twitter, and RSS, and offers robust features for post management and triaging through filters and workflows\cite{ushahidi}.
 Systems built on Ushahidi have been implemented worldwide in numerous situations, for instance, to oversee disaster relief efforts after the Haiti Earthquake in January 2010\cite{yuan2013harness}.

 Moreover, the outbreak of COVID-19 needed new real-time approaches for crowd monitoring and management systems for social distancing.
-Furthermore, Virtual Reality (VR) technology has been applied to replicate the crucial parts of the 2010 Love Parade tragedy.
-Analyzing the emotional responses and stress levels of participants helps decision-makers gain enhanced insights into crowd management strategies for comparable occurrences~\cite{zhao2016crowd}.
-Additionally, some studies have devised crowd management approaches that consider balancing crowd density and movement efficiency.
-One such study suggested a method that combines Geographic Information Systems and Agent-Based Modeling to simulate the movement of pilgrims during the Hajj days.
-The study simulated and evaluated five different scheduling plans for pilgrim movement and the results allow hajj authorities to make informed decisions about the most appropriate scheduling plans in terms of safety and effectiveness\cite{yaagoubi2023combined}.
+Furthermore, Virtual Reality (VR) technology has been applied to analyze the emotional responses and stress levels of participants helps decision-makers gain enhanced insights into crowd management strategies for comparable occurrences~\cite{zhao2016crowd}.